 New York Conviction and Record Sealing

 Your last conviction was over ten years ago.
 You have been a law abiding citizen since your arrest for Petit Larceny, Grand Larceny, Criminal Mischief, Assault, Criminal Possession of Stolen Property, Criminal Possession of a Controlled Substance, Forgery or whatever you pleaded to in a New York court.
 Every employment check reveals your criminal record and you find yourself passed over no matter how you have made amends for your past failings.
-Can your criminal record now be expunged in New York?
+Can your criminal record now be sealed or expunged in New York?
 Can you clean up your record by sealing your past convictions?
 Is there a process or means to prevent employers from finding an old criminal case?
 Does New York allow misdemeanors to be sealed or expunged?
 What about felonies?
 All of these question can be summed up fairly easily.
 Are you eligible for the sealing of your criminal record and what is the process to do so?
 Fortunately, the New York criminal lawyers, sealing attorneys and former prosecutors at Crotty Saland PC are happy to announce, starting October 2017, New York Criminal Procedure Law 160.59 will allow anyone who has suffered the consequences both directly from and as a collateral result of a criminal conviction in New York to apply for the sealing of their eligible criminal conviction or convictions.Sealing vs. Expungement

 Before addressing who is eligible, what crimes a court can seal, what the implications are of sealing and the process to get you to the point where certain criminal offenses are cleaned from your public record, you need to understand the difference between sealing in New York as opposed to expungement.
 Further, while the content contained on this and other New York Sealing Law pages as well as the blog entries at the NewYorkCriminalLawyerBlog.Com are extremely useful to anyone with a criminal record pursuing a better future and seeking to remove the stigma of their past, by no means is this a substitute for a consultation with your New York criminal sealing lawyer.